Equilibrium Equations and Equilibrium Constants

 K = 1 neither reactants nor products are favored

-Reversible reactions have analogous mechanical examples.
-Image a pair of identical fish tanks connected by a tube with a sliding "gate".
+Reversible reactions have similar mechanical examples.
+Image a pair of identical water filled fish tanks connected by a tube with a sliding "gate".
 One tank has no fish and the other contains 10 identical fish.
 Predict what will happen when you open the gate that blocks access to the empty tank.

 The fish population will reach an equilibrium with five fish in each tank.
 The ratio of the number of fish in the right hand side to the number in the left hand side will be "1".
 The value for the equilibrium constant is a "1".
 Neither side is favored.